 To make matters worse, the sauce turns into a gelatin substance once it’s cold…

-That night I told my mom that I wanted…needed to start making my own lunch.
+I remember vividly that night telling my mother that I wanted – actually needed to start making my own lunch.
 From there, my interest in food grew.
 That summer I tried growing corn (which was an epic fail) and by middle school I started a business selling Rice Krispie Treats to students (and teachers.)
-It definitely wasn’t the healthiest thing, but I was headed in the right direction…
+Although it wasn’t the healthiest, the seed of entrepreneurialism through food was planted.

-During art college in New York, I worked part-time in all things food; from an internship at Family Circle Magazine to 5 star Restaurants, I learned as much as I could about food.
+While pursuing a fine art degree at SVA in New York, I worked part-time in all things food; from an internship at Family Circle Magazine to 5 star Restaurants, I learned as much as I could about the art of eating.
 Although I ate relatively healthy, my health still wasn’t the best.

-At one point, medication from a 9/11 related allergy stripped the enamel off my teeth, I was having problems with PCOS and to make things worse, my mother was diagnosed with breast cancer… for the second time.
+I had PCOS problems and to make things worse, my mother was diagnosed with breast cancer… for the second time.

-I took nutrition courses and started to juice fast.
-I used my work money to travel the world and explore every way I could to make vegetables taste delicious.
+I took nutrition courses and started to green juice fast.
+I side hustled to travel the world and explore every way I could to make vegetables taste delicious.
 Slowly but surely I cut more and more processed foods out of my diet.

 It was working.

-Fast forward to today: my daily diet is 80% plant based, my PCOS symptoms have disappeared, my weight and skin are great and people find it very hard to believe I’m “pushing 40.”
+Fast forward to today: my daily diet is 80% plant based, my PCOS symptoms have disappeared, my weight, skin and energy levels are great and people find it very hard to believe I’m still not in my 20’s.

 Ask ANY licensed medical professional and they are all going to tell you that a plant-based diet is ideal.